uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode problem #35 on 04/27/22, not hard, implementing a binary search is the idea behind this question<br>
 -Added a python solution to leetcode problem #2011 on 04/29/22, three ways to solve the problem, last solution was definitely the fastest<br>
 -Added a python solution to leetcode problem #35 on 05/01/22<br>
+-Added a solution to leetcode #905 on 05/02/22, sort array by even/odd parity, solution is not optimized, will be writing a new one shortly<br>